Skip to content

 However, it’s essential to understand that while Core Web Vitals are ranking factors, Google has clarified they’re not “giant factors” in ranking.
 Content relevance remains more important than speed.

-You can check your Core Web Vitals in Google Search Console or using PageSpeed Insights.
-If you’re struggling with these metrics, it might be time to talk to a web developer who understands both technical optimization and user experience.
+You can check your Core Web Vitals in Google Search Console.
+If you’re struggling with these metrics, talk to a web developer who understands both technical optimization and user experience.

 List your business on Google Business Profile (GBP)